 While the concepts and insights of these projects compared to our machine learning approach are similar, they are essentially “research projects”.
 You use them to gain a deeper understanding of how the game works, not to actually rank gear or get simple, actionable advice.

 We have bridged the gap between this research and a tool that can actually put it into use: our gear optimizer.
-Every WoW player now has access to the most advanced gear ranking techniques — not just a few hardcore programmers.
+This means that every WoW player has access to advanced gear ranking techniques — not just a few hardcore programmers.

-Then, with the press of one button, you can save this predictive model and use it directly in our gear optimizer.
-This is the huge piece that was missing: how do you take these crazy complex predictive models and actually… tell me what gear to use?
+If you want to customize the gearing strategies, you can.
 The Ask Mr. Robot optimizer works with any predictive model.
 It is what us programmer kids call a “combination optimizer”.
 There are quadrillions of gear combinations just in the stuff that you have in your own bags.
 It would take forever just to list them all out, let alone find the one with the highest predicted DPS.
 But programmer nerd-magic can sift through all those combos super fast.

 Try it!
-If you like data-driven gear ranking, you’ll never go back.
+If you haven’t tried it yet, give it a whirl with Battle for Azeroth.
+Once you like data-driven gear ranking, you’ll never go back.